maproulette/docs/_documentation/advanced/03-comment-short-codes.md

 ## Reference OSM elements and map viewports

-> The bracketed short-codes below — `[n123456789]` for an OSM node, way or
-> relation, and `[v17/37.11777/126.99754]` for a map viewport — are not
-> rendered by the current MapRoulette frontend.
-They appear as literal text in
-> comments.
-This section is kept for reference and for reading older comments
-> that use them.
-{: .legacy}

 Short-codes were always surrounded by brackets (`[` and `]`).

 ### Reference an OpenStreetMap element (node, way, or relation)